Elite College Admissions,

 (Senior Year and Transition into College)

-• Keep strengthening a 4S and 3EQ foundation to ensure success in college and beyond
+- Keep strengthening a 4S + 3EQ foundation to support success in college and beyond

 Next Step